Timeline on Papua and New Guinea

-- February 1883 Report in the Sydney Morning Herald on February 7, 1883 of a copy (in English) of the news report in the Allgemeine Zeitung — a leading political daily journal published in Munich, Germany — on November 27, 1882.
+- February 1883 Report in the Sydney Morning Herald on February 7, 1883 summarizing the first part of a report in the Allgemeine Zeitung — a leading political daily journal published in Munich, Germany — back on November 27, 1882.

 Under the heading German annexation of New Guinea … the explorations of Powell, Moresby, Macfarlane, etc have made the island now worth some consideration.
 It is considered useful by geological and biological people as holding in its forests the key to solve problems - by London missionaries as a field to win new souls - by better informed colonial politicians of all nations as a profitable field for cultivation.; therefore geographical inquiries about it are now little likely to come to a standstill.
 As we Germans have learnt a little about conducting colonial policy, and as our wishes and plans turn with a certain vivacity towards New Guinea … according to our opinion it might be possible to create out of the island a German Java, a great trade and plantation colony, which would form a stately foundation stone for a German colonial kingdom of the future."

 - March 1883 Following cries for help, particularly from missionary organizations, Queensland Premier McIlwraith on his own authority ordered a Queensland Police Magistrate to proclaim the annexation on behalf of the Queensland government of New Guinea east of the Dutch boundary.
 When news of this reached London, the Secretary of State for the Colonies, Lord Derby promptly repudiated the act.
 When the matter came before Parliament, Lord Derby advised that the British Imperial Government "were not ready to annex New Guinea in view of its vast size and unknown interior, the certainty of native objections and administrative expense"